 Motion sickness is a common medical problem that gets triggered while travelling in a car, bus, ship, or aeroplane.
 It can also occur while experiencing virtual reality or during amusement park rides.
 Motion sickness creates a sensation of dizziness, lightheadedness, vomiting, or nausea.
 Other symptoms of motion sickness include cold sweat, fatigue, irritability, and restlessness.
-Motion sickness is usually self-diagnosable and self-curable.
-Sleeping while travelling is yet another form or a variant of motion sickness and is commonly known as the sopite syndrome.
+Motion sickness can be easily diagnosed and cured by the person himself/herself.
+Sleeping while travelling is yet another form or a variant of motion sickness.
 Motion sickness is one of the most serious problems for astronauts.

 Causes of Motion Sickness